DrCpp/DrMock/docs/samples/states.md

 ```
 only makes sense if `remove` is used in the implementation of `Order`.
 This type of testing is called _behavior verification_ and is dependent
-on the implementation of the system under testing.
+on the implementation of the system under test [1].

 To make tests less dependent on the implementation, **DrMock**'s state
 calculus may be used.
 Consider the interface `IRocket`: